jlengstorf/lengstorf.com/content/drafts/labels.md

 [^factions]:
     This in itself is a "rule" that bothers me: there is no real limit to what you can do remotely for work.
 If your job is based on the computer and/or conversation, [you can work from anywhere]({{< ref "remote-work-course.md" >}}).

+**And while none of these rules are real,[^canon] they all create mythos, which becomes a label, which creates artificial barriers and social pressure.**

+[^canon]:
-And while none of these rules are real — mostly they're the opinions of early-adopting writers who get cited by the next wave of writers (who are then cited by the mainstream writers who've started hearing about this "hot new trend") until the ideas become canon — they all create a mythos that becomes a label that creates barriers and pressure.
+    Mostly they're the opinions of early-adopting writers.
+These articles get cited by the next wave of writers (who are then cited by the mainstream writers who've started hearing about this "hot new trend").
+Eventually things get repeated often enough that the ideas become canon.

 In the [Digital Nomad subreddit](https://www.reddit.com/r/digitalnomad/) there are frequent questions about "becoming a Digital Nomad" asking if one itinerary or another would qualify someone as a _Real™_ Digital Nomad.

-But asking whether you're _truly_ a Digital Nomad — as opposed to what? someone who works remotely and travels constantly? — is similar to asking if you're _truly_ a vegan: it depends who you ask, and what kind of mood they're in.[^veggies]
+But asking whether you're _truly_ a Digital Nomad — as opposed to what? someone who works remotely and regularly travels? — is similar to asking if you're _truly_ a vegan: it depends who you ask, and what kind of mood they're in.[^veggies]

 [^veggies]:
-    If you're not located in a city where vegans can be overheard infighting, imagine a religious debate over whether yeast can feel pain.
+    If you're not located in a city where vegans can be overheard infighting, picture a religious debate about whether yeast can feel pain.

 Trying to subscribe to a label brings with it all the stresses and anxieties of chasing "cool" — the rules of inclusion are constantly changing, sometimes contradictory, and always half-buried under a snowdrift of asterisks.[^cool]